kmee/kmee-odoo-addons/sale_order_line_qty_fields/README.rst

 To configure this module you must:

--  Go to **Sales > Configuration > Settings**;
+* Go to **Sales > Configuration > Settings**;
--  In the section *Quantity Fields*, mark the fields that will appear on the sale order line.
+* In the section *Quantity Fields*, mark the fields that will appear on the sale order line.
 The fields are "Qty Available Today", "Free Qty Today" and "Free Qty".

 Usage
 =====

-Now in a sale order line you can see the fields "Qty Available Today", "Free Qty Today" and "Free Qty".
+Now in a sale order line you can see the fields "Qty Available Today", "Free Qty Today" and "Free Qty". g

 Bug Tracker
 ===========